Tony Allen (basketball): Boston Celtics (2004–2010)

 Allen recovered in time for the start of the 2007–08 season.
-In his first game coming out off the injury, Allen scored 4 points and grabbed 5 rebounds during a victory over the visiting Washington Wizards.
+In his first game after the injury, Allen scored 4 points and grabbed 5 rebounds during a victory over the visiting Washington Wizards.
 In his first double-digit scoring output since the injury, Allen recorded 13 points in a win over the New Jersey Nets on November 14.
 He scored a season-high 20 points in a home game win versus the Memphis Grizzlies.
 Almost four weeks later, Allen tied his season high during a road victory over the Miami Heat.
-Allen scored 18 points to go along with 4 rebounds on February 20, during a road loss to the Golden State Warriors.
+Allen scored 18 points to go along with 4 rebounds in a February 20 road loss to the Golden State Warriors.
 At the end of the regular season, he averaged 6.6 points, 2.2 rebounds, and 1.5 assists in 18.3 minutes over 75 games (11 starts).
 He substantially contributed to the Celtics' successful playoff run that led to an NBA Finals berth, where they claimed the 2008 NBA Championship after defeating the Los Angeles Lakers in six games.

 In July 2008, Allen re-signed with the Celtics after agreeing to a two-year guaranteed deal paying $2.5 million each year.
 Allen went on to average 7.8 points, 2.3 rebounds, 1.4 assists, and 1.17 steals in 19.3 minutes in 46 games (two starts) in his fifth season with the Celtics.

 Allen played a pivotal defensive role for the Eastern Conference champion Celtics during the 2009–10 season, averaging 6.1 points, 2.7 rebounds, 1.3 assists, and 1.07 steals in 16.5 minutes in 77 games (eight starts).
-He recorded his first career double-double with 10 points and 10 rebounds on December 27, 2009 against the Los Angeles Clippers.
+He recorded his first career double-double with 10 points and 10 rebounds on December 27, 2009, against the Los Angeles Clippers.
 During the 2010 playoffs, Allen played in all 24 games and averaged 5.1 points and 1.04 steals in 16.3 minutes.
 The Celtics reached the 2010 NBA Finals, where they were defeated 4–3 by the Lakers.